Layered Separators in Minor-Closed Graph Classes with Applications: Rich Decompositions and Shadow-Complete Layerings

 \seclabel{GeneralMinor}

 As observed in \secref{Vortices}, it is not the case that graphs in every proper minor-closed class admit layered separations of bounded width.
-However, in this section we introduce some tools (namely, rich tree decompositions and shadow complete layerings) that enable our methods based on layered tree decompositions to be extended to conclude results about graphs in any proper minor-closed class.
-See \twothmref{GeneralTrack}{MinorNonRep} for two applications of the results in this section.
+However, in this section we introduce some tools (namely, rich tree decompositions and shadow-complete layerings) that enable our methods based on layered tree decompositions to be extended to conclude results about graphs excluding a fixed minor or fixed topological minor.
+See \twothmref{GeneralTrack}{TopoMinorNonRep} for two applications of the results in this section.

+A tree decomposition $(B_x\subseteq V(G):x\in V(T))$ of a graph $G$ is \emph{$k$-rich} if $B_x\cap B_y$ is a clique in $G$ on at most $k$ vertices, for each edge $xy\in E(T)$.
+Rich tree decomposition are implicit in the graph minor structure theorem, as demonstrated by the following lemma.

+\begin{lem} \lemlabel{ProduceRichDecomp} For every fixed graph $H$ there are constants $k\geq 1$ and $\ell\geq 1$ depending only on $H$, such that every $H$-minor-free graph $G_0$ is a spanning subgraph of a graph $G$ that has a $k$-rich tree decomposition such that each bag induces an $\ell$-almost-embeddable subgraph of $G$. \end{lem}